 If you pursue a workers’ compensation claim, you need to inform your employer that you intend to file a claim within 30 days of your accident.
 You’ll then need to submit a Form C-3 employee claim online.
 A construction accident lawyer in New York can guide you through this process.

 How Workers’ Compensation Works

 Workers’ compensation is a way to process injury claims without going through the court system.
 It is a no-fault system, so you do not have to prove that someone was negligent to get compensation.
 You just have to prove you were injured on the job.

-Also, if your employer is the only liable party, then workers’ compensation may be your only option unless they’ve done certain acts.
+Also, if your employer is the only liable party, workers’ compensation may be your only option unless they’ve committed certain acts.
 These include gross negligence and retaliation for filing a workers’ compensation claim.